Belief Acquisition as Stochastic Filtering: Factored Conditional Filters for Epidemic Processes

-The factored filter is Algorithm~\ref{algo:ff} and is fully factored for this application; thus each cluster is a single node.
-The transition and observation models for the filter are the same as for the simulation.
-The parameters are assumed to be known.
+Now we consider filtering for this application.
+The pairing of Algorithm~\ref{algo:fcf} (fully factored) and Algorithm~\ref{algo:spf} (using observation schema synthesis and a jittering transition schema) is employed.
+The factored conditional filter is used for tracking states and the standard particle filter is used for estimating parameters.
+The state space $Y$ for the filter is $C^L$, where $C = \{\sS, \sE, \sI, \sR\}$ and the observation space at the node level is $O = \{\Pos, \Neg, \Unk\}$.
+The transition schema for $Y$ is given by Eq.~\eqref{eq:seirs} (with an extra argument for the parameter space $X = [0,1]^4$, see the discussion about the signature for the transition schema at the end of Section~\ref{sec:nodes_compartments}.) and the observation schema at each node is given by Eq.~\eqref{eq:seirs:obs}.
+The transition schema for the parameter space is a jittering transition schema given in Eq.~\eqref{eq:jittering_transition_model}.
+The observation schema for the parameter space can be computed using observation schema synthesis as described in Section~\ref{sec:obs_synthesis}.

 The initial state distribution for the filter is as follows.
-Let $n_0$ be patient zero.
-Also let $(p_1, p_2,p_3, p_4)$ denote the tuple of probabilities for the compartments, in the order $\sS, \sE, \sI, \sR$, for a node.
-Then the initial state distribution for the filter is \begin{itemize} \itemsep 0em \item $(0.29, 0.4, 0.3, 0.01)$, for node $n_0$, \item $(0.49, 0.3, 0.2, 0.01)$, for the neighbours of node $n_0$ (i.e., nodes that are 1 step away from $n_0$), \item $(0.69, 0.2, 0.1, 0.01)$, for nodes that are 2 steps away from $n_0$, and \item $(0.97, 0.01, 0.01, 0.01)$, for nodes that are 3 or more steps away from $n_0$. \end{itemize} For this application, there are simple closed-form expressions for the transition and observation updates that the filter can exploit.
-Here are the details for the filter.
+Let $n_0$ be patient zero in the simulation.
+Also let $(p_1, p_2, p_3, p_4)$ denote the tuple of probabilities for the compartments, in the order $\sS, \sE, \sI, \sR$, for a node.
+Then the initial state distribution for the filter is \begin{itemize}[itemsep=.01em,topsep=.3em] \item $(0.29, 0.4, 0.3, 0.01)$ for node $n_0$, \item $(0.49, 0.3, 0.2, 0.01)$ for the neighbours of node $n_0$ (that is, nodes that are 1 step away from $n_0$), \item $(0.69, 0.2, 0.1, 0.01)$ for nodes that are 2 steps away from node $n_0$, and \item $(0.97, 0.01, 0.01, 0.01)$ for nodes that are 3 steps or more away from node $n_0$. \end{itemize}